Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 You cannot supplement your way out of a high-stress lifestyle.
 Your thyroid is sensitive to cortisol (stress hormone).

 • Gentle Exercise: Do not “flog” yourself at the gym.
 High-intensity cardio can further deplete a struggling thyroid.
-Switch to walking, restorative yoga, or strength training.
+Switch to more restorative forms of exercise such as walking, swimming, restorative yoga, pilates or strength training.

 • Prioritise Sleep: This is your body’s primary repair window.